lovac42/anki/documentation/synchronization.md

 In this file, I present anki's synchronization process.
 I first describe the general mechanism used in anki's code (desktop version).
 I then describe each step.
+I end with a note about when a full change is required.

 # Protocol